jaroszsebastian/jaroszsebastian/README.md

 <h1 align="center"> PROFESSIONAL SUMMARY </h1>
-Senior Technical Writer with over 4 years of experience in technical documentation, including nearly 2 years focused on API documentation in the banking/fintech sector.
+Senior Technical Writer with over 4 years of experience in technical documentation, including 2 years focused on API documentation in the banking/fintech sector.
 Works closely with developers to turn technical complexity into clear, structured content, and contributes to documentation strategy, terminology standards, and delivery planning.